K-rishav/Same-Day-Delivery/README.md

     <summary><b>Confluent Cloud Web UI</b></summary>

 1. On the navigation menu, select **Connectors** and **+ Add connector**.
-1. In the search bar search for **Databricks** and select the **Databricks delta lake Sink** which is a fully-managed connector.
+1. In the search bar search for **MySQL** and select the **MySQL Sink** which is a fully-managed connector.
-1. Create a new Databricks delta lake Sink connector and complete the required fields using `actual_databricks_sink.json` file.
+1. Create a new MySQL Sink connector and complete the required fields.

 </details>
 <br>

-Once the connector is in **Running** state navigate to Databricks page and verify messages are showing up correctly.
+Once the connector is in **Running** state connect to MySQL and verify messages are showing up correctly.

-Refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/cc-databricks-delta-lake-sink/cc-databricks-delta-lake-sink.html) for detailed instructions about this connector.
+Refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/cc-mysql-sink.html) for detailed instructions about this connector.

 ## Confluent Cloud Stream Governance